-Finally, we addressed the practical realizability of these states through boundary tuning.
-We demonstrated that by matching the boundary resonance to the bulk singularity, the SPM can be ``pinned" to the zero-effective-stiffness condition over a continuous parameter range, rather than existing only at a fine-tuned point.
-We showed that these tuned states exhibit remarkable robustness against random disorder, provided they remain spectrally separated from the bulk bands.
-While demonstrated here for a 1D stiffness dimer, the underlying principles are general, suggesting that this mechanism can be extended to analogous mass-based systems~\cite{allein2023strain}.
-These findings bridge the gap between topological mechanics and local resonance, offering a rigorous pathway to design metamaterials with ultra-localized, robust states at low frequencies.
+Finally, we addressed practical realizability through boundary tuning.
+By matching the boundary resonance to the bulk singularity, the SPM can be ``pinned'' to the zero-effective-stiffness condition over a continuous parameter range rather than at a single fine-tuned point.
+These tuned states exhibit remarkable resilience against random disorder, provided they remain spectrally separated from the bulk bands.

 \pro{Beyond the theoretical framework presented here, the proposed system can be realized experimentally by combining two experimentally demonstrated components: four-bar-linkage cells and out-of-plane local resonators.
 For example, four-bar-linkage cells were fabricated and dynamically tested for longitudinal stress-wave propagation~\cite{zhou2024quasi,taniker2017generating}, and double-lever resonators have been experimentally verified to produce out-of-plane local resonance in locally resonant metamaterials~\cite{pires2025novel}.
 The main practical challenges are the integration of these components and the control of experimental imperfections, mainly damping and assembly errors~\cite{zhou2024quasi,taniker2017generating,pires2025novel}.}

 More broadly, the underlying physics---a frequency-dependent effective parameter shaped by local resonance---is not specific to the truss-based unit cell and has been experimentally realized in acoustic Helmholtz-resonator metamaterials~\cite{fang2006ultrasonic}, single-phase elastic chiral metamaterials~\cite{zhu2014negative}, and electromagnetic split-ring (LC-)resonator metamaterials~\cite{smith2000composite}.
 The discrete lumped-mass realization is what makes the single-particle ($\mathrm{IPR}=1$) limit well-defined, but the more general singularity-migration phenomenon can be sought across these platforms.

 Looking ahead, extending this single-particle localization to prescribed locations within the bulk, and to two-dimensional lattices for reconfigurable waveguiding, may be promising directions for future work.